 Bret's wife Trisha, his stepdaughter Jayden Collins, and many other people, though, remember that day very clearly.
 Jayden says, “When he got off the second bull we walked around to go see him, and when I saw him shaking I got a little nervous.”

 Trisha was with Jayden at the time.
 “You could tell he was hurting a little bit.
 Our daughter noticed that his hand was shaking a lot worse than normal and she said, ‘I'm gonna go get a paramedic.’ ”

 Jayden found Kelly Fowler, (Volunteer EMS) and her partner Chloe Cecil (EMT/FireFighter) with Calhan Fire, who were on standby at the fairgrounds for the bull riding.
-Kelly says, “His daughter actually came up to me and said, ‘Can you come help my dad out?
-He's feeling some chest pain and he had a heart attack a couple months ago.’
+Kelly says, “His daughter actually came up to me and said, ‘Can you come to help my dad out?
+He's feeling some chest pain and he had a heart attack a couple of months ago.’
 Right away I was thinking, ‘Oh gosh this could be really serious.’ ”

 Kelly was walking with Bret and his family toward the ambulance to begin assessing his vitals when she says, “He was clutching his chest and walking to the ambulance and said, ‘I'm not going to make it; I think I'm going to pass out.’ ”